 Thanks Anthony

-18Thank you so much for this review, it was extremely helpful.
+Thank you so much for this review, it was extremely helpful.
 I am currently with Comcast cable, but have Verizon phone and DSL, so I have been debating on which company to stick with for our services because I know they both have a bundle package.
-This has really gotten me excited about FiOS and getting a bundle package for all of our services.
+This has really gotten me excited about Fios and getting a bundle package for all of our services.
 Thanks for the review and information!

-19Does anyone know if you can purchase the Motorola QIP-2500s from a third party?
+Does anyone know if you can purchase the Motorola QIP-2500s from a third party?
 I don’t relish the idea of paying $5/month per TV for a converter box.
 In the long run it’d be cheaper to buy a converter.

-20Anybody try using a dvd recorder to make dvd copies of programs stored on the motorola DVR.
+Anybody try using a dvd recorder to make dvd copies of programs stored on the motorola DVR.

 I appreciate all the good info.
-Any idea what analog channels will be available on FiOS?
+Any idea what analog channels will be available on Fios?
 I have several tvs that are mounted on the wall, and hooking a set-top box up to them isn’t a very desireable option (if even possible).
 This is really the only concern that is keeping me with Comcast.
 I’m actually a little surprised it isn’t a more discussed issue.

 Thanks.

-22I just ordered this service today.
+I just ordered this service today.
 I’m wondering how big the hard drive is?
 Any spec on max recording times?

-23Analog Channels: It appears that all of the local channels are broadcasted from the ONT.
+Analog Channels: It appears that all of the local channels are broadcasted from the ONT.
 For me this equates to about 19 channels including the new Weatherscan local weather channel and a TV Guide channel.
 To receive any national channels, you would need a set top box or cable card.

 Hard Drive Capacity: The hard drive is 160 GB, which is plenty for SD programming, but is only about 15 hours or so of HD content.
 The HD content is compressed less than other providers so this would account for the less than stellar HD capacity.

-24Your review was awesome.
+Your review was awesome.
 Hopefully you will think that the following is helpful.

 First and foremost let me say that I do NOT, directly or indirectly, speak for Verizon.
-The suggestions that I offer should be taken as helpful hints from one friend to another to maximize your FiOS installation experience.
+The suggestions that I offer should be taken as helpful hints from one friend to another to maximize your Fios installation experience.

 1) Technicians call ahead before their arrival.
 It is helpful if you answer the phone!
 Sounds simple right?
 For some maybe, but for others this seems to be a real challenge.

 2) Contain your excitement when they arrive by NOT going out to meet them at their truck.
 Often there is some paperwork that needs to be filled out, and components to be gathered.
-Nothing gets you off on the wrong foot faster than interrupting someone trying to get things together with “are you here to install my FiOS?”.
+Nothing gets you off on the wrong foot faster than interrupting someone trying to get things together with “are you here to install my Fios?”.
 Trust me that nobody is trying to make you wait any longer than you absolutely have to.

 3) Trying to give a Gratuity before work begins is not sincere appreciation but rather an attempt at a bribe.
 Trust me that the technician knows how important this is to you and MOST will do everything in their power to make it the best it can be for you.
 The installers are generally high end and the most experienced technicians from a given garage.

 4) Plan ahead!
 There is going to be a new router put in by your computer and CAT 5e wire run from the ONT to a data jack next to your computer.
 Please clean up around your computer.
 NOTHING is worse than working in an area so covered in dust bunnies that you know that nobody has vaccuumed for a while.
-Also FiOS requires electricity.
+Also Fios requires electricity.
 Look around close to where your existing phone box (NID) is located and see if there is an outlet somewhere close to it.
 This is where the tech is most likely to mount your new ONT.
 Once you find the outlet, make sure the technician has easy access to it without having to clean anything off.
 If the outlet is already occupied with your washer and dryer, then invest the five bucks for a power strip.
 It is also a good idea to prep your computer for the new service by dumping temp internet files and defragging before the tech arrives so that it is running at its peak performance.

 5) During the installation.
 Most techs I know do NOT care if you stand over their shoulder or choose to go do something else while they work.
 Try to pick one and stick with it.
 If you choose to go elesewhere make sure you are readily available in case there is a question for you.
 If you choose to stay with the technician, silence is golden.
 Questions are fine, but should be asked BEFORE the work commences.
 Of course you may think of one as you are going along and that is fine.
 What drives techs to drink is when they are peppered with a never-ending stream of inane questions while they are trying to work.
 The work is in some places requires meticulous attention to details that just cannot be properly given if you interrupt the work by asking if this service is really faster than the local cable company.
 Also if you stay with the technician, be helpful.
 Often times the tech can use a paper towel or something cold to drink (esp. if he has been at it a while or its an especially difficult wire run).
 Use your best judgment on this one, but dont be afraid to offer a drink or a rag or whatever if you think it will help.
 Even if he does not take you up on it, the tech will be grateful that you had the prescence of mind to offer.